aportno/utxo-blockchain-java/README.md

 ## Executive Summary

-This repo follows the instructions in Hong Zhou's _Learning Blockchain in Java - A step-by-step approach with P2P demonstration_.
+This repo adapts the instructions to create a blockchain platform from Hong Zhou's _Learning Blockchain in Java - A step-by-step approach with P2P demonstration_.
 The blockchain is developed from scratch using bitcoins UTXO accounting model.

 [Purchase "Learning Blockchain in Java" on Amazon](https://www.amazon.com/Learning-Blockchain-Java-step-step/dp/1795002158)